JiaweiXue/MultiwaveCovidPrediction/README.md

 * Problem Setting: the urban study area is divided into N different urban districts.
 * Prediction Features:
   - the daily population flow between N urban districts
-  - the number of Covid-19 symptom related web search records for residents living in each district
+  - the number of Covid-19 symptom-related web search records for residents living in each district
   - historical daily new infection cases for each district.
 * Prediction Labels:
-  - the daily new infection cases for each district for next 7/14/21 days.
+  - the daily new infection cases for each district for the next 7/14/21 days.
 * Model Architecture:
   - spatial module: graph neural network
-  - social awareness recovery module
+  - the social awareness recovery module
   - temporal module: LSTM.
 * This GitHub repository presents codes of
-  - extracting and preprocess the raw mobility and web search data
+  - extracting and preprocessing the raw mobility and web search data
   - training and testing the SAB-GNN model.

 ## Publication